-- The PED should make sure that districts have the capacity to gather accurate data on high school students and that district personnel are trained to use this information to improve the education of students and to ensure more accountability for the state. - Enhance training for counselors, principals, and other staff so that they can better use transcript data while students are in school to ensure that all students receive a rigorous high school education. - Enhance training for staff working with electronic systems conducting the data entry/sharing to ensure the quality of the data. - Increase the use of electronic systems to reduce the workload associated with transcript reviews and student schedules. - The PED should monitor the number of state required units students complete in order to graduate to ensure state standards are met.
+- The PED should make sure that districts have the capacity to gather accurate data on high school students and that district personnel are trained to use this information to improve the education of students and to ensure more accountability for the state. - Enhance training for counselors, principals, and other staff so that they can better use transcript data while students are in school to ensure that all students receive a rigorous high school education. - Enhance training for staff working with electronic systems conducting the data entry/sharing to ensure the quality of the data. - Increase the use of electronic systems to reduce the workload associated with transcript reviews and student schedules. - The PED should monitor the number of state required units students complete at the end of each grade to ensure state standards are met.
+This data would allow PED and districts to monitor students' progress and course sequencing, along with each high school.